What Is A “Himalaya” Clause And How Could It Affect My Personal Injury Lawsuit?

 Speak with a Florida Personal Injury Attorney Today

 Many people do not bother to “read the fine print” of legal agreements.
 This can lead to issues later on if there is litigation.
 An experienced Boca Raton defective products lawyer can advise you of your rights and responsibilities under a contract, and if necessary help you in challenging any questionable provisions.
-Contact the Leifer Law Firm today to schedule a free consultation.
+Contact Leifer & Ramirez today to schedule a free consultation.